Can Philodendron Grow In Water? (How To+Care)

 - The cutting should have a node: You must make the cut below a leaf node that looks like a bump on the stem.
 This is important because the roots will come out from the node.

-After taking a clean and healthy cutting from your philodendron plant, you need to place it in water inside the jar.
+After taking a clean and healthy cut from your philodendron plant, you must place it in water inside the jar.
 Make sure that the water is non-chlorinated.

 How do you take care of a philodendron in water?

-Whether your philodendron will thrive in water or not depends on if you take proper care of the plant.
+Whether your philodendron will thrive in water or not depends on whether you take proper care of the plant.

 It is effortless to grow a philodendron in water, and it will not demand a lot of attention.
-But you need to provide the proper living conditions to keep the plant healthy.
+But you must provide the proper living conditions to keep the plant healthy.

 Let’s check the requirements of the philodendron growing in water.